 What is vehicle idling?

-Natural Resources Canada states that idling for more than 10 seconds uses more fuel and produces more CO2 than restarting the engine.
-However, to balance factors like fuel savings, emissions and component wear, 60 seconds is the recommended interval.
+Idling is when a vehicle's engine is running but it is not in motion, creating unnecessary emissions.
+Idling for more than 10 seconds uses more fuel and produces more CO2 than restarting the engine.
+However, to balance factors like fuel savings, emissions and component wear, 60 seconds is the recommended interval to take action against wasteful idling.

 If you're going to be stopped for more than 60 seconds – except in traffic – turn your engine off.